-Without understanding dementia or knowing how to manage common symptoms, it’s natural to assume your older adult was doing fine on their own or to be annoyed or upset with unusual behavior.
+Because you didn’t know they had dementia, it was natural to assume your older adult was doing fine on their own or to have been annoyed or upset with unusual behavior.

 3. I have negative thoughts and feelings about my older adult

 Even though you care about your older adult, you sometimes might not like them.

 It may feel like things have changed and now you’re only caring for them out of obligation.
 They might disgust or embarrass you.
 You might want to walk out the door and never come back or even wish they were dead.

 These are common thoughts and feelings among caregivers – everyone has had them at some point.
 Remind yourself that this is normal and you shouldn’t feel ashamed or guilty.

 What helps is to not try to control or suppress these thoughts.
 Accept that you’re having them and remind yourself that no matter what you’re thinking, you’re still doing an amazing job caring for your older adult.

 Then, start to work through these thoughts and feelings by talking with someone you trust or writing about them in a private journal.

 4. I get angry or irritated and sometimes lose my temper

 Caring for someone with dementia can be frustrating and exhausting.